scw89/atlas-of-urban-tech/cases/brainport-nld/index.md

 ## Open Questions
 <!--Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-** What will project execution look like?
+** What will project execution look like?**.
 While residents currently have outsized influence over other stakeholders, as more money gets invested and corporations gain interest in the project this may change.
 It will be interesting to see how priorities shift and if the ideals of the BSD are compromised as the development grows.

 **Is this much participation is feasible?**.
 While their democratic approach gives voice to those often left out of city planning conversations, the tradeoff is this project is taking longer to get off the ground.
 Will this level of participation be continued once the project is a fully formed community?
 How will the ways residents are encouraged to participation change?